lgmorand/workshop-aca/_entries/03-03 monitoring.md

 Metrics are important but it is also important to be able to get the logs of the application to be able to debug or understand any misbehavior.

-In Azure Container Apps, logging agents are able to capture all stdout/stderror messages sent by containers.
-Then the messages are pushed to Azure Log Analytics, allowing you to have in one place, without any specific tooling, all logging in one place.
+In Azure Container Apps, logging agents are capable of capturing all *stdout/stderror* messages sent by containers.
+The messages are then pushed to Azure Log Analytics, allowing you to have in one place, without any specific tooling, all logging in one place.

 Try to retrieve the logs on the `UI` container.
 You can do it using command line or through the portal